splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/sync-on-call-schedule.rst

 To sync your on-call schedule to your Google Calendar, follow these steps:

 #.
+Get the link to your on-call schedule, see :ref:`personal-schedule`.
+#.
 Go to your Google Calendar.
 #.
 Select the plus icon next to :guilabel:`Other calendars`.
 #.
 Select :guilabel:`From URL`.